-Red hake are found throughout the area bounded by the Gulf of St. Lawrence down to North Carolina, but occur in greatest numbers from Georges Bank down to New Jersey.
-During winter they are found in the deeper waters of the Gulf of Maine and along the slope and outer continental shelf off Georges Bank, whereas from May to November they migrate into shallower and inshore waters to spawn.
-A peculiarity of the juveniles, which is pertinent to their survival, is the fact that they often reside within live sea scallops, apparently using this behavioural characteristic as protection against predation.
+Fig. A14.
+Resource distribuiton of red hake in the Gulf of Maine Area.

+shallower and inshore waters to spawn.
+A peculiarity of juveniles, which is pertinent to their survival, is the fact that they often reside within live sea scallops, apparently using this behavioral characteristic as protection against predation.
 The stock structure of red hake is not well understood.
-However, from earlier studies by USSR scientists and from distribution of research vessel catches, it would appear that there is a north-south discontinuity separating the red hake in the inner Gulf of Maine and those on the southern portion of Georges Bank.
-Larval distributions also indicate that there is no discontinuity between Browns Bank and Georges Bank, but rather one which occurs to the east of Browns Bank.
+However, from earlier studies by USSR scientists and from distribution of researchvessel catches, it would appear that there is a northsouth discontinuity separating the red hake in the inner Gulf of Maine and those on the southern portion of Georges Bank.
+Larval distributions indicate that there is no discontinuity between Browns Bank and Georges Bank, but rather one which occurs to the east of Browns Bank.